-I ’ve defined my career by riding the line between design and code.
-I got my start building websites in high school, back when there was no distinction between “web design” and “web development,” and CSS wasn’t a “thing” yet.
+Ever since that moment, I’ve defined my career by straddling the line between design and code.
+I got my start building websites in high school, back when there was no distinction between “design” and “development,” and CSS wasn’t a “thing” yet.
 I indulged these twin interests by studying graphic communication and computer science at Cal Poly.

 On November 18th, 2014, we publicly released Optimizely's iOS editor.
 This was a big release for us because it marked the end of a months-long public beta in which we received a ton of customer feedback and built a lot of missing features.